nstefan/yastwai/README.md

 See the example configuration file for more detailed options.

+## Roadmap

+- [ ] Support for more subtitle formats beyond SRT
+- [ ] UI improvements for better progress visualization
+- [ ] Additional AI providers
+- [ ] Performance optimizations for large batch processing

+See the [open issues](https://github.com/nstefan/yastwai/issues) for a full list of proposed features and known issues.

 ## Contributing

 Contributions are welcome!
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also open an issue with the tag "enhancement".